 - Now, if you have an onigirazu mold, pull up the mold carefully.
 Remember to moist the “lid” before you press down so rice does not get stuck to it.

 - Bring left and right corners of nori sheet towards the center.
 Fold gently but tightly to wrap around the layers at the center.

 - Then bring bottom and top corners towards the center.
 Continue to fold gently but tightly around the layers.
 Make sure the rice is tucked in nicely.

-- If you like your onigirazu to showcase the filling after cutting in half, mark with a piece of rice or lettuce strip perpendicular to the filling.
+- If you‘d like your onigirazu to showcase the filling after cutting it in half, mark the slicing direction with a piece of rice or lettuce strip perpendicular to the filling.
 When you add the filling, you can decide which way you want to cut it so the layers look the best when revealed.
 I cut mine in half lengthwise.

 - Wrap tightly with plastic wrap.
-Set aside for 5 minutes with nori’s seam side down.
+Set aside for 5 minutes with the nori’s seam side down.

 Full Disclosure: This is a sponsored conversation written by me on behalf of King’s Hawaiian.
 The opinions and text are all mine.